Non-Bloch band theory for non-Hermitian continuum systems: Eigenmodes of homogeneous Fokker-Planck equation

-Under the boundary condition $\tilde\psi_{r,n}(0)=\tilde\psi_{r,n}(L)=0$, this eigenequation is nothing but the stationary equation for a massive particle moving in the infinitely deep square well.
+Under the boundary conditions $\tilde\psi_{r,n}(0)=\tilde\psi_{r,n}(L)=0$, this eigenequation is nothing but the stationary equation for a massive particle moving in an infinitely deep square well.
 This is a standard Hermitian problem in an elementary quantum mechanics textbook.
 Then we can get its left and right eigenmodes immediately:

-where $k_n=\frac{n\pi}{L}$ with $n=1,2,3,\cdots$.
-Here, we use the fact that the left and right eigenmodes are coincident in Hermitian systems.
+where $\kappa_n=\frac{n\pi}{L}$ with $n=1,2,3,\cdots$.
+Here, we use the fact that the left and right eigenmodes are coincident in Hermitian systems and satisfy the same boundary conditions.
+In this sense, after an inverse similarity transformation, we find that the boundary conditions of the left eigenstates $\psi_{l,n}(x)$ in the non-Hermitian problem are also $\psi_{l,n}(0)=\psi_{l,n}(L)=0$.
 Performing the inverse of the similarity transformation, we get the left and right eigenmodes for Eq. \eqref{eq:periodic_general_homogenenous_fokker_planck} under absorbing boundary conditions:

-The eigenenergies are given by $E_n=Dk_n^2+{\mu^2}/(4D)$.
+The eigenenergies are given by $E_n=D\kappa_n^2+{\mu^2}/(4D)$.
 It is easy to check that these eigenstates fulfill the biorthogonal relation:

 Besides, the completeness relation can be proved to be